Connecting you to improved clinical practice and life-long learning.

 The Yankee Study Club is a powerful digital learning experience reimagining the way dental professionals connect, grow, and thrive in today’s new dental landscape!
 The clinical, evidence-based programs are developed by the professionals within each discipline.
 Attendees will also have access to the speakers to ask questions and share cases (following HIPAA guidance) throughout the sessions.

-Spring 2025 (Live/On Demand)
+Fall 2025 (Live/On Demand)

 All Sessions Package